Mastersam07/puzzle_word_search/README.md

 [![contribute optimizations](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/Mastersam07/puzzle_word_search/issues)

 ## How To Use This Software
-Ensure that you have wamp/xampp/lampp installed on your machine
+Ensure that you have python 3.+ installed on your machine.
+Version for python 2 to be released at later date

 * Clone this repository
 * Enter crossword puzzle as it appears into sheet1.txt